Filters are the way you decide which form tabs, form fields, services, jobs or tasks apply to specific clients, based on

 In a job, having one form filled out for limited companies, and a different form filled in for partnerships.

 For setting a service, for instance having the Client take-on service only run for new clients, but not for prospects or former clients.

 Kicking off a new job in response to something being entered on a form in another Job.

 How do I implement a filter?

-It's the same on tasks, jobs or whole services: wherever you can add a filter, you will see a section called filters and a button with Add filter.
+It's the same on forms, tasks, jobs or whole services: wherever you can add a filter, you will see a button Add filter.

-Click the Add filter button and choose which criteria you want to filter by.
+Click the Add filter button and choose which criteria you want to filter by using the field picker.